• Home

 Amazon founder Jeff Bezos

 When it comes to the world’s richest billionaires, tech founders litter the top of the list.
-AI has been heralded as a multi-trillion-dollar industry, catapulting many founders to extreme wealth; but now AI bubble fears and doubts over valuations have led to billions erased from CEOs’ net worths overnight.
+AI has been heralded as a multitrillion-dollar industry, catapulting many founders to extreme wealth; but now AI bubble fears and doubts over valuations have led to billions erased from CEOs’ net worth overnight.
 For Larry Ellison, whose net worth has been hardest hit, that looks like a $59.2 billion loss since the year started—and we’re only in February.

 Recommended Video

-But the three founders of advertising platform AppLovin had the biggest relative decline in wealth in the aftermath in the selloff; CEO Adam Foroughi had lost 31% of his net worth since the start of the year, around $7.8 billion, while former CTO John Krystynak’s fortune was shaved down 30% after a $2.4 billion blow.
+But the three founders of advertising platform AppLovin saw the biggest relative decline in wealth in the aftermath in the selloff; CEO Adam Foroughi lost 31% of his net worth since the start of the year, around $7.8 billion, while former CTO John Krystynak’s fortune was shaved down 30% after a $2.4 billion blow.
 Fellow AppLovin cofounder Andrew Karam also emerged from the selloff 29% less rich than at the start of 2026.

 Despite building the world’s most valuable company thanks to AI advancements, Nvidia CEO Jensen Huang has also faced a decline; he’s lost $7 billion since the selloff earlier this week, and is down nearly $12 billion this year.
-And the net worth of Steve Ballmer, the former CEO of Microsoft, has gone through the ringer this week.
+And the net worth of Steve Ballmer, former CEO of Microsoft, has gone through the wringer this week.
 Relative to his peers, he’s only lost a modest $5 billion after Tuesday—but since the start of 2026, almost $29 billion has been wiped from Ballmer’s name.

 Tech CEOs have scored big on the AI boom—but also taken huge hits

-The world’s wealthiest have managed to tap into tech as the industry is still rapidly growing—but fast-evolving promises also leaves the door open for AI bubble concerns.
+The world’s wealthiest have managed to tap into tech as the industry is still rapidly growing—but fast-evolving promises also leave the door open for AI bubble concerns.
 “Second thoughts” can lead to rapid multibillion-dollar losses.

 No one knows this better than Oracle cofounder Ellison himself.

 Briefly last year, the 81-year-old entrepreneur dethroned Tesla CEO Elon Musk as the richest person in the world.
-Ellison, who owns 40% of Oracle, had experienced an eye-watering $101 billion wealth surge overnight following his business’ breakout earnings report that sent shares soaring by 36%.
+Ellison, who owns 40% of Oracle, had experienced an eye-watering $101 billion wealth surge overnight following his business’s breakout earnings report that sent shares soaring by 36%.

 But the high was short-lived; Ellison’s estimated net worth fell by $34 billion just two days following Oracle’s stock surge, while Musk enjoyed a $35 billion gain, putting him back on top.
-Ellison’s loss was triggered by “second thoughts” around the company’s cloud deal with OpenAI, J. Bradford DeLong, a U.C.
-Berkeley economist, told Fortune last year.
+Ellison’s loss was triggered by “second thoughts” around the company’s cloud deal with OpenAI, J. Bradford DeLong, a UC Berkeley economist, told Fortune last year.

 In January of last year, billionaires saw their wealth surge by $10 billion every day.
 But just one month later, the honeymoon period was over; during February 2025, Musk’s net worth dropped from $433 billion to $349 billion.
-Meta CEO Zuckerberg slipped from $243 billion to $232 billion in the same time period, and Larry Ellison lost about $9 billion.
+Meta CEO Zuckerberg slipped from $243 billion to $232 billion in the same period, and Larry Ellison lost about $9 billion.
 The reason why?
 Chinese tech underdog DeepSeek rocked the market with its low-cost R1 model, wiping billions off the stock market, with $600 billion vanishing from Nvidia’s market value alone.

 Join us at the Fortune Workplace Innovation Summit May 19–20, 2026, in Atlanta.
 The next era of workplace innovation is here—and the old playbook is being rewritten.
 At this exclusive, high-energy event, the world’s most innovative leaders will convene to explore how AI, humanity, and strategy converge to redefine, again, the future of work.
 Register now.